 Communicating science accessibly and attractively is an ever-growing priority for researchers worldwide.
 FameLab helps young scientists acquire valuable skills to communicate their work accessibly and attractively to a non-scientific audience.
 By doing so they do not merely change the common stereotype of the scientist, but also justify public funding for research.

 Since its birth at the Times Cheltenham Science Festival in 2005, FameLab® has grown into arguably the world’s leading science communication competition.
-A partnership with the British Council since 2007 has seen the competition go global with more than 10,000 young scientists and engineers participating in over 30 different countries.
+The partnership between the UK’s Cheltenham Science Festival and the British Council between 2007 – 2021 took the FameLab competition and training event around the world, capturing the imagination of young STEM researchers in more than 40 countries.